Peru presidential election matchup

 ## Contract Snapshot

-This market resolves to "Yes" if both Keiko Fujimori and Roberto Sánchez Palomino advance in the 2026 Peru presidential election, with the outcome verified by the National Jury of Elections (JNE).
-It resolves to "No" if any single component of this combination market fails to occur or becomes impossible.
-The market, which opened on April 9, 2026, will close and expire early if all components are satisfied or if a "No" outcome becomes certain, otherwise, it closes by April 12, 2027, at 10:00 AM EDT, with projected payout 30 minutes after closing.
+This market resolves to Yes if both Keiko Fujimori and Roberto Sánchez Palomino advance in the 2026 Peru presidential election.
+As a combination market, it resolves to No if either candidate fails to advance or if any component becomes impossible; the outcome is verified by the National Jury of Elections (JNE).
+The market opened on April 9, 2026, and closes either after the outcome occurs or by April 12, 2027, with an early closure if the resolution becomes certain; payout is projected 30 minutes after closing.

 ## Market Discussion